JorisVermeeschLab/cfDNA_cell_of_origin/README.md

 ## Data availability
 Whole genome sequencing data can be downloaded from European Genome-Phenome Archive under EGAC00001003120.
 Nucleosome calls for study samples can be found in data.
-Gene expression matrix can be found in data.

 ## Analysis
 For case-control related analyses, please see the folder case_control